 Expressions of Interest must be submitted in English and only one per applicant will be accepted.
 Proposals should be original.
 Any submissions judged to be overly promotional or that intend to use the site to display the practice’s own portfolio in a non-critical manner will not be considered.

-The shortlisted teams will be given a fee of £2,000 to develop a detailed design concept in the form of two A2 panels and based on site visits and feedback from the curatorial selection panel.
+The shortlisted teams will be given a fee of £2,000 to develop a concept design proposal in the form of two A2 panels and based on site visits and feedback from the curatorial selection panel.
 The detailed proposal will be submitted both digitally and presented to the panel.

 Please submit your Expression of Interest as a PDF file to anna.holsgrove@riba.org by 5pm, 14th December 2016.